-Their exterior woodwork still looked well but the paint came off in many places letting water in.
-The wood started rotting beneath the layer of flaking paint.
+Exterior woodwork and sash windows still looked well but the paint came off in many places letting water in.
+Wood started rotting beneath the layer of flaking paint.
 The first thing we did was putting protective film around the windows inside the house.
 The film protected the interior of the house from dust.

 Almost one-third of the old cracked putty was replaced with resinous wood filler from the Window Care system range.
 The remainder of the existing putty was lightly sanded and primed before painting.

 The gables were rotting at the ends.
 Again, we removed the old paint, sanded it where the wood beneath it was sound.
 The rotten wood was carefully cut out and replaced with Accoya.